Harvard-MolSys-Lab/dynamic-workbench/help/architecture/architecture.md

 -	The *server* manages computationally intensive tasks and user files, and serves application code to the client.
 The server includes:
 	-	*Server tools* - set of low-level computational utilities (for instance, sequence designers, behavioral designers, thermodynamic simulators, etc.).
 These server tools execute *computational tasks*.
-	-	*Realtime Services* - a set of components which respond to specific user interactions (for instance, requesting creation or modification of files, execution of a computational task, etc.).
+	-	*Services* - a set of components which respond to specific user interactions (for instance, requesting creation or modification of files, execution of a computational task, etc.).
 Each Realtime service may respond to "normal" requests via HTTP, or to events raised via WebSockets.
 		-	*File service* - provides access to user files
 		-	*Task service* - initiates and manages computational tasks
-		-	*Auth service* - authenticates users
 	-	*Web server* - the server also serves application code and static resources (such as images and CSS files) to the client.
 -	The *client* provides a rich, graphical interface with which the user can interact through their web browser.
 The client includes:
 	-	*Core services* and *Core components* - a set of shared functionality and interface components for interacting with the server (e.g. for managing files and starting computational tasks)